trant44atwit/CloudLab1andMoreTT/Lab4/README.md

 ├── main.py             # FastAPI application

-├── cli.py              # Command-line interface
+├── cli.py              # Command-line interface (Note: Will not be used)

 ├── requirements.txt    # Package installations for Docker